Nurture & Pastoral Support

 Our Rainbow Room

 At Blundeston, we recognise that sometimes life can be hard for our families and things can go wrong.
 We want to support our children and families as much as we can, either short-term when a crisis happens, or for a longer period of time, so that they can continue to flourish.

 We are very lucky to have our own nurture and pastoral support in school.
 This provision is an integral part of our Early Help Offer.
-Our Nurture and Pastoral Support Lead is Mrs. Tillett and she is in school full-time.
+Our Nurture and Pastoral Support Lead is Mrs. Pryke and she is in school full-time.

-Mrs. Tillett leads our nurture groups for three afternoons a week in our specially designed Rainbow Room.
+Mrs. Pryke leads our nurture groups for three afternoons a week in our specially designed Rainbow Room.
 The children in this group have been identified by the school as needing additional support for their social and emotional development and mental wellbeing.
 The group provides a safe base for the children, so they are able to flourish.